adamclement-exe/rocketreplays/README.md

 3. Open your web browser and navigate to `http://127.0.0.1:8050/`.

 ### Uploading Data
-- JSON files should include structured data for player stats and match outcomes.
-Example structure:
+- JSON files should be Rocket League `.replay` files converted to JSON using the tool available at [https://rl.nickb.dev/](https://rl.nickb.dev/).
+- Example structure of the JSON files:
   ```json
   {
       "properties": {